aybabtme/blog/source/_posts/2012-12-04-keeping-an-heroku-instance-alive.markdown

 > CRON JOBS!

 Yayyyyy!
-Create a small script that gets a pages from your app every hour, and put that in your `/etc/cron.hourly/` folder.
+Create a small script that gets a pages from your app every hour, and put that in your crontab jobs!
 Too simple!

 So I did this little script: